alexKleider/phInfo/README.md

 Some (`advanced`) users may need (or just wish) to change some or all of the defaults.
-This can be done by changing assignments in the `config` file found in the `phInfo` repository.
+This can be done by changing assignments in the `config` file found in the/this `phInfo` repository.
 Once modified, it must be `source`d on the target machine each time you log on and before any of the configuring commands are run.
 This complicates things considerably so beware.

 The rest of this `README` contains segments to help in this regard;
 each of these segments will be designated `AdvUsr` so it will be